Friday, June 24, 2022

 This makes for a great first ever downhill run.
 This trail is also a part of the Cranbrook Great Trail Loop" - Trail Forks

-We climbed Pilsit to Kettle Lake and I have to say, it is the easiest climbing trail I have ever ridden!
-And it is a blast to come back down on.
-We also enjoyed Elephant Run with its baby berms - perfect for novice riders.
-(And if you are biking here in the summer, you can also drive to the top of Pilsit for pure downhill biking that will please young children.)
+Climb Pilsit to Kettle Lake and you'll discover that this is the one of the easiest climbing trails you'll ever find.
+And it is a blast to come back down on with it's great flow and mellow grade.
+We also enjoy Elephant Run with its baby berms - perfect for novice riders.

 Read more here on the Cranbrook Tourism website: 4 Mountain Bike Rides to do with kids in Cranbrook.